Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 ```

 Try to understand the above comparisons with some logic.
 Remember without any logic might be difficult.
 JavaScript is some how a wired kind of programming language.
 JavaScript code run and give you a result but unless you are good at it may not be the desired result.

+As rule of thumb, if a value is not true with == it will not be equall with ===.
+Using === is safer than using ===.
 The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparison of data types.

 ### Logical Operators